The central area, Tel Aviv, Jaffa and Herzliya, is full of attractions and things to do with children, as a whole family, as a couple or alone.

 Pubs and Bars

 Ijo & Babet – a cocktail bar with excellent bar food on Dizengoff Street.
-The place has possibilities for all clienteles – hamburger lovers and vegans, cocktail fans and hardcore drinkers, with a young and lively atmosphere with pleasant service.
+The place has possibilities for all clientele – hamburger lovers and vegans, cocktail fans and hardcore drinkers, with a young and lively atmosphere with pleasant service.

 Spicehaus – right next to Ijo & Babet, another excellent cocktail bar.
 A trendy atmosphere and creative cocktails are characteristic of the place.

-The Barby Club – the home of Israeli musicians – a veteran appearance club in Tel Aviv that gives both young and veteran performers a stage to appear on, with shows of all styles and types.
+The Barby Club – the home of Israeli musicians – is a veteran appearance club in Tel Aviv that gives both young and veteran performers a stage to appear on, with shows of all styles and types.

 The Zone – another appearance club that offers the best local music shows.

-Nighttime Shows for a Jaffa Summer
+Night-time Shows for a Jaffa Summer

-Another nighttime attraction in the area of the Flea Market is an evening of magicians and comedians, served up after a tasty dinner at 11 Olei Zion Street.
+Another nighttime attraction in the area of the Flea Market is an evening of magicians and comedians served up after a tasty dinner at 11 Olei Zion Street.

 Lecture at the Bar

-Do you want to experience Tel Aviv’s night life?
+Do you want to experience Tel Aviv’s nightlife?
 Look for Deals for a Tel Aviv Vacation at the Dan Hotels website!

 The Gay Traveler’s Guide to Tel Aviv: Sea, Attractions and a Colorful Parade

-Tel Aviv, the city that never sleeps, is one of the most gay-friendly cities in the world, and as a result, it often stars on many tourist websites with connection to this.
-Lines of parties, pubs with an impressive attendance by gays, beaches and a municipal center for the gay community, under the sponsorship of the city administration.
-During the month around the gay-pride parade, the city gets into high gear: more parties, more tourists and many more activities and attractions that are directed at this community.
+Tel Aviv, the city that never sleeps, is one of the most gay-friendly cities in the world, and as a result, it often stars on many tourist websites with a connection to this.
+Lines of parties, pubs with impressive attendance by gays, beaches and a municipal center for the gay community, under the sponsorship of the city administration.
+During the month around the gay-pride parade, the city gets into high gear: more parties, more tourists and many more activities and attractions directed at this community.

 Tel Aviv Gay-Pride Parade – a “Must Attraction” for the Whole Community!